Slack's fair billing policy

 The short version

-- When you purchase a paid plan, the upgrade will apply to your entire workspace and you’ll billed for active members.
+- When you purchase a paid subscription, the upgrade will apply to your entire workspace, and you’ll be billed for active members.

 - Any changes to the number of active, paid members in your workspace will be reflected in your billing statement.